 Little People Village, Connecticut

-The stories behind Little People Village will vary from person to person, but there seems to be a common ground they all share, a man who lived in the big house built the little houses throughout the property as well as a large throne, and it is quite interesting to see.
+The stories behind Little People Village will vary from person to person, but there seems to be a common ground they all share, a man who lived in the big house built the little houses throughout the property as well as a large throne, which is quite interesting to see.

 One of the most shared stories is that of a man living alone in a forested area when he started to build little houses after hearing voices that told him what to do before he died in his own home.